UKCloud/documentation/articles/portal/ptl-ref-release-notes.md

 Details:

-- Passwords must now be a minium of 12 characters and not contain "personal" information
+- Passwords must now be a minimum of 12 characters and not contain personal information

-- The captcha has been removed from the forgotten password page
+- Captcha has been removed from the forgotten password page

 ## Release 1.141.1